 Despite jubilation in Ethiopia and abroad since reformer Abiy Ahmed became prime minister in April 2018, a major humanitarian crisis has unfolded in the south of the country.
-Hundreds of thousands of people have been internally displaced by intercommunal violence just this year, and now the government is pressing for the return of displaced people before their villages are still unsafe and their homes must be rebuilt.
+The government is pressing for displaced people to return home, but their villages are still unsafe and their homes must be rebuilt.
 Mark Yarnell offers recommendations for mitigating the crisis.

 Today, some two million people are effectively trapped in a space of 140 square miles without reliable access to clean water, sufficient food, adequate medical care, or the ability to make a living.
-Living conditions in Gaza are the worst they have ever been, and the Trump administration’s latest cuts in aid to Palestinians across the region are worsening a humanitarian crisis that is already desperate.
+Living conditions in Gaza are the worst they have ever been, and Daryl Grisgraber presents a sobering picture of a humanitarian crisis that is worsening.

 The Jordan Compact is an ambitious effort by the international community and the Kingdom of Jordan to help mitigate the economic toll of hosting a large number of Syrian refugees and turn it into a development opportunity.
 However, more than two years into the Compact, the results are disappointing and many refugees in Jordan are worse off.